Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 - [SAVE]
     Click this button to save the new view and display it in the *VIEW* drop-down list.
 The *Create view* window is closed.

-This window can also be accessed from the following tabs in the user interface:
+This window can also be accessed via the following tabs in the user interface:

 - [CONNECTIONS (Logging)](02a_Connections.md#create-view)
 - [CONNECTIONS (Settings)](03a_Connections.md#create-view)